10 KPIs for Email Marketing You Should Be Tracking

 According to industry statistics, the average Open Rate for business emails is around 25%.
 However, this varies significantly depending on the industry, with some sectors experiencing much higher open rates while others need help to get their emails opened.

-There are several factors that can impact open rate, including the quality of the email list, the subject line and sender name, the timing of the email, and the relevance of the content.
+Several factors can impact the open rate, including the quality of the email list, the subject line and sender name, the timing of the email, and the relevance of the content.

 To improve open rate as a KPI for email marketing, businesses should focus on building a targeted and engaged email list, crafting compelling subject lines and sender names, and sending emails at times when their audience is most likely to be engaged.